 Carer Programs and Services

-offers respite care to people who have been classified as having Dementia and Responsive Behaviours, that are of concern to the person’s carer.
+offers respite care to people who have been classified as having Dementia and Changed behaviour, that are of concern to the person’s carer.

 To obtain assistance, carers need only identify a behaviour that is causing concern to be eligible for help.

 - Carers may need a break for a few hours, or a day on a regular basis, or as needed.

 - When the carer is suddenly and temporarily unable to continue to care, as in the case of an accident or illness.

 - When the carer cannot access, or the service is not providing regular respite service, e.g. through Centre-based or Home-care Service Respite.

 Emergency Short Term Respite is an alternative to residential care when it is inappropriate for the person to be left at home without a carer's support.

 WHO IS ELIGIBLE?

 - Carers of people with disordered behaviour associated with dementia.